 - This used to be the St. Regis Monarch Beach, but the property left Marriott in June 2016

-- Since then the property has been branded as the Monarch Beach Resort, and it hasn’t had an affiliation with any major hotel group
+- For the next few years, the property was branded as the Monarch Beach Resort, and wasn’t affiliated with any major hotel group

-- The hotel was purchased by Ohana Real Estate Investors in November 2019, and clearly the investors see value in the hotel belonging to a global chain; now as of early 2021, this is a Waldorf Astoria
+- The hotel was purchased by Ohana Real Estate Investors in November 2019, and clearly the investors saw value in the hotel belonging to a global chain; now as of early 2021, this is a Waldorf Astoria

 This is an exciting addition for Hilton